Getting Back in the Saddle

 I love being around horses, especially Cindy-Lu and Woody.
 When we jump, it feels like flying.
 I had just cleared a two-foot jump for the first time when I found out I had leukemia.
 I was 11.

-We were at Children’s National Hospital.
+We were at Children’s National.
 A doctor explained everything, but some stuff was hard to understand.
 My mom and dad cried.
 I stayed there for about a month, getting chemo and other things like a bone marrow biopsy and a lumbar tap.
 I felt sick a lot, but everyone on 4-E tried to make me feel better.
 They’d ask me if I needed a hot or cold pack for my stomach.

 I missed my horseback riding lessons and other things I love, like swimming.
 But the hospital had a lot to help keep me busy, like drawing and coloring in the art room.
 I loved singing and making music with tambourines and maracas when the music therapy lady came.
 I worked with Ms. Leslie, a teacher who helps kids in the hospital keep up with school work.
 I also made medical trivia questions to stump the doctors.